Flan de Coco (coconut flan) with an easy to make caramel sauce! So smooth and creamy. Each piece is a slice of tropical heaven!

 But one of the all-time most popular flan flavors is flan de coco with coconut milk and cream of coconut.

-Coconut Flan is popular in many Latin cultures including Puerto Rico, Columbia, Brazil and Costa Rica.
+Coconut Flan is popular in many Latin cultures including Puerto Rico, Colombia, Brazil and Costa Rica.

 Everyone makes it a little differently, but these are the ingredients which I think makes the BEST coconut flan recipe!